Haitian Revolution: Rebellion against reimposition of slavery

 For a few months, the island was quiet under Napoleonic rule.
-But when it became apparent that the French intended to re-establish slavery (because they had nearly done so on Guadeloupe), black cultivators revolted in the summer of 1802.
+But when it became apparent that the French intended to re-establish slavery (because they had nearly done so on Guadeloupe), Black cultivators revolted in the summer of 1802.
 Yellow fever had decimated the French; by the middle of July 1802, the French lost about 10,000 dead to yellow fever.
 By September, Leclerc wrote in his diary that he had only 8,000 fit men left as yellow fever had killed the others.

 In 1802, Napoleon added a Polish legion of around 5,200 to the forces sent to Saint-Domingue to fight off the slave rebellion.
 However, the Poles were told that there was a revolt of prisoners in Saint-Domingue.
 Upon arrival and the first fights, the Polish soldiers soon discovered that what was actually taking place in the colony was a rebellion of slaves fighting off their French masters for their freedom.
 During this time, there was a familiar situation going on back in their homeland as these Polish soldiers were fighting for their liberty from the occupying forces of Russia, Prussia, and Austria that began in 1772.
 Many Poles believed that if they fought for France, Bonaparte would reward them by restoring Polish independence, which had been ended with the Third Partition of Poland in 1795.
 As hopeful as the Haitians, many Poles were seeking union amongst themselves to win back their freedom and independence by organizing an uprising.
 As a result, many Polish soldiers admired their opponents, to eventually turn on the French army and join the Haitian slaves.
-Polish soldiers participated in the Haitian revolution of 1804, contributing to the establishment of the world's first free black republic and the first independent Caribbean state.

 Haiti's first head of state Jean-Jacques Dessalines called Polish people "the White Negroes of Europe", which was then regarded a great honor, as it meant brotherhood between Poles and Haitians.
-Many years later François Duvalier, the president of Haiti who was known for his black nationalist and Pan-African views, used the same concept of "European white negroes" while referring to Polish people and glorifying their patriotism.
+Many years later François Duvalier, the president of Haiti who was known for his Black nationalist and Pan-African views, used the same concept of "European white negroes" while referring to Polish people and glorifying their patriotism.

-After Haiti gained its independence, the Poles acquired Haitian citizenship for their loyalty and support in overthrowing the French colonialists, and were called "black" by the Haitian constitution.
+After Haiti gained its independence, the Poles acquired Haitian citizenship for their loyalty and support in overthrowing the French colonialists, and were called "Black" by the Haitian constitution.